Emergency declared in Sri Lanka for second time in five weeks

 Sri Lanka’s President Gotabaya Rajapaksa on Friday declared a state of emergency for the second time in a little over a month amid an unprecedented economic crisis in the island country, AFP reported.

 Rajapaksa has invoked the emergency to ensure public order, his spokesperson said.
+The emergency came into effect at midnight on Friday.

 Earlier on Friday, protestors tried to storm the country’s Parliament demanding that Rajapaksa should resign.
-The police used tear gas and water cannons to disperse them.
+The demonstrators remained outside Parliament despite the police using tear gas and water cannons to disperse them.

+Several legislators were unable to leave the Parliament building due to the protests, the Daily Mirror reported.
+Harin Fernando, an MP from the Opposition party Samagi Jana Balawegaya, said that all entrances and exits to the premises had been blocked.

+Fernando added that his party would boycott proceedings in the House till a no-trust vote against the president and the government were taken up.
+The Samagi Jana Balawegaya, or the United People’s Power, had submitted two no-confidence motions against Gotabaya Rajapaksa and his brother, Prime Minister Mahinda Rajapaksa, on Tuesday.

 The Sri Lankan government government had first declared a state of emergency on April 1, giving Rajapaksa sweeping powers to detain demonstrators and seize property.
 However, protests seeking his dismissal had continued despite the order.